EQ Bank recently updated the high-interest rates on its Guaranteed Investment Certificates (GICs), and it is a big win for savers.

 You can also get a 3.10% rate on a TFSA GIC with a 3-month term.

 A GIC is a type of savings/investment account that offers a guaranteed rate of return over a specific period of time.
 The maturity period of a GIC can vary anywhere from a few months to several years.

-The disparity in interest rates (returns) is a lot, and EQ Bank has the best offer by far!
+The disparity in interest rates (returns) can sometimes be significant, and EQ Bank has one of the best offerings on the market.

 Why Choose EQ Bank GICs?

-Lots of Choices: With so many terms available, including as low as 3 months and up to 5 years, you have flexibility to tailor your GIC investment to meet your financial needs.
+Lots of Choices: With so many terms available, including as low as 3 months and up to 5 years, you can tailor your GIC investment to meet your financial needs.

-Safety: EQ Bank is owned by Equitable Bank which is a member of Canada Deposit Insurance Corporation (CDIC).
-This means that your deposits are insured up to $100,000 per account.
+Safety: EQ Bank is a trademark of Equitable Bank.
+Equitable Bank is a member of the Canada Deposit Insurance Corporation (CDIC).
+This means your funds are eligible for deposit insurance, subject to maximum coverage limits.

 GICs are a great investment vehicle when you want to save for a short-term goal and desire higher returns than is available on a savings account.